 As this is part 3, we will be focusing on the Stock Rover Charting Facility.
 There is a wide variety of features and capabilities within the charting facility.
 We will be using a targeted subset of the available features to examine Microsoft’s price performance attributes.

-The Charting Facility is found by clicking on Chart in the Start Menu on the left-hand side of Stock Rover as shown below
+The Charting Facility is found by clicking on the Chart button in the Navigation panel as shown below.

 When examining the performance of a stock, ETF or fund, I like to begin with the basic price chart, set to the maximum date range, which is over 15 years.
 Here is Microsoft’s chart.